-Children below the age of 12 are generally not regarded to be mature enough to understand their rights and the implications of a subject access request.
-Therefore, most subject access requests from parents or carers of pupils at our school may be granted without the express permission of the pupil.
+Children below the age of 12 are generally not considered to be sufficiently mature enough to understand their rights and the implications of a subject access request.
+Therefore, most subject access requests from parents or carers of pupils at our Primary Schools, may be granted without the express permission of the pupil.
 This is not a rule and a pupil's ability to understand their rights will always be judged on a case-by-case basis.